 Immunocompromised people matter.
 People who are harmed by breakthrough infections, autoimmunity, and vaccine allergy matter.
 The seemingly-immunocompetent matter.
 You matter.

-This is a virus inherently capable of evading human humoral immunity, and that has consequences for everyone – especially the vaccinated with survivorship bias.
+This is a virus inherently capable of evading humoral immunity, and that has consequences for everyone.

 References: